Consumers, first and foremost, are individuals. The more you see and treat customers as individuals, the more loyal they

 You cannot peg individuals into mass impersonal groups based on stereotypes.
 For example, do not assume that all retirees are interested in gardening, all women are interested in buying shoes, or all men are sports-crazy.
 These are examples of stereotyping groups of people that can lead to disastrous results in advertising and marketing.

 Research supports that mass stereotyping groups of people do not work in the development and marketing of business ideas.
-Although many corporations still try to capitalize on stereotypes, this line of thinking simply does not work as effectively as the old "mom and pop country store" approach to business: getting to know your customers as intimately as possible.
+Although many corporations still try to capitalize on stereotypes, this line of thinking does not work as effectively as the old "mom and pop country store" approach to business: getting to know your customers as intimately as possible.

-If grouping populations like cattle into marketing niches worked, why would major corporations still continue to invest so heavily in studying consumer habits and demographics?
-If this type of marketing philosophy worked well then anyone with a great business idea could make it simply by targeting.
-Obviously, this is not so.
+If grouping populations like cattle into marketing niches worked, why would major corporations continue to invest so heavily in studying consumer habits and demographics?
+If this type of marketing philosophy worked well, then anyone with a great business idea could make it simply by targeting.
+It is not so.

 For example, stereotype marketing ideologies might focus too much on one group and ignore another equally, or even more important.
 For example, target only kids for (non-PC) video games and lose access to millions of customers.
-Nearly a quarter of all video games are purchased by consumers aged 40 and older, and 38 percent of all video game sales are made by women.
+Nearly a quarter of all video games are purchased by consumers aged 40 and older, and women make 38 percent of all video game sales.